HADAS496/comics-and-Reaganomics-/index.md

 image-path="/scrollstory/images/for my project/joker1975 g.png"
 %}

 ## DC Comics made a very bold move.
-After alost two decades when Joker almost disappeared and was more of a goofy harmless prankster  rather than a serious criminal and threat to Batman-  the comic company decided on launching a dedicated series all for him.
+After almost two decades when Joker almost disappeared and was more of a goofy harmless prankster  rather than a serious criminal and threat to Batman-  the comic company decided on launching a dedicated series all for him.

 {% include figure.html